A Forgotten Spot

 "A Forgotten Spot (Olvidado)" is a song performed by American composer Lin-Manuel Miranda along with Puerto Rican singers Zion & Lennox, De La Ghetto, Ivy Queen, PJ Sin Suela and Lucecita Benítez.
 It was released on September 20, 2018 by Atlantic Records and Warner Music Group.
 The song was written by Miranda, along with the rest of the collaborators.

-The song was released on the one-year anniversary of Hurricane Maria which directly struck Puerto Rico in 2017.
+The song was released on the first anniversary of Hurricane Maria which directly struck Puerto Rico in 2017.
 The song peaked at number 13 and number 12 on the Billboard Latin Digital and Latin Rhythm Digital Songs charts, respectively.

 Background

 Following the release of Miranda's 2016 mixtape, The Hamilton Mixtape, based on the 2015 Broadway musical Hamilton, it was announced that a second mixtape would be released.
 In December 2017, Miranda admitted he was having trouble compiling a second album that satisfied him as much as the first mixtape, and cancelled the second volume, announcing that instead he would be releasing thirteen tracks, once a month, over the following year.
 He referred to these releases as "Hamildrops."

 Hurricane Maria struck the island of Puerto Rico in September 2017.
 An estimated 2,975 people died in Puerto Rico alone.
 The U.S. government response was widely criticized as inadequate and slow.

 In October 2017, Miranda released "Almost Like Praying" a month after Hurricane Maria struck the island.
 The song was released to support relief efforts in Puerto Rico following the hurricane.
 The song debuted at number 20 on the Billboard Hot 100 and number one on the Billboard Digital Songs Sales chart, selling 111,000 downloads and achieving 5.2 million streams in its first week of availability in the US.
 Proceeds from the song were donated in full to the Hispanic Federation's UNIDOS Disaster Relief and Recovery Program, destined for the victims and survivors of the hurricane.